 Successful change management requires a structured approach to ensure new processes are implemented thoroughly and smoothly in your organisation and achieve the desired results.
 No change ever happens in isolation.

 In one way or another, change impacts the whole organisation and all its people.
 With effective change management, you can encourage everyone to adapt and embrace your new way of working.
-We will discuss the steps disability and aged care providers need to take to implement successful change.
+We will discuss the steps that providers need to take to implement successful change.

 The first step is acknowledging and understanding the need to migrate.
 Involve all your support workers and office staff in developing a shared understanding of the situation.
 Listening to the “people on the ground” and understanding their frustrations can open the door to more conversations about why change is necessary.